botify-hq/developers-docs/api_docs/markdowns/api/urls-data-fetching.md

 ## Example

-The following example of [UrlsQuery](./bql.md#urlsquery) fetches `url` and `metadata.title.nb` fields and filters the dataset on new URLs that respond with a 2xx HTTP code.
+The following example of [[UrlsQuery;bql#urlsquery]] fetches `url` and `metadata.title.nb` fields and filters the dataset on new URLs that respond with a 2xx HTTP code.
 The result is sorted on descending number of titles.

 ```JSON
 {